 We are proud to support the foundation Sekool founded by our manufacturer in Madagascar.
 Sekool creates educational programs to re-integrate children from disadvantaged communities into the public school system.
 The success of their program has seen them giving the very first school they built to the government to run as a public school.

-They also make the best use of their factory grounds and grow a fantastic veggie garden at the back of the premises.
-They use all these homegrown vegetables to prepare fresh meals to the kids daily.
+They also make the best use of the factory grounds and grow a fantastic veggie garden at the back of the premises.
+They use all these homegrown vegetables to prepare fresh meals for the kids daily.
 The factory is extremely observant of their staffs' wellbeing.
 They follow stringent codes to guarantee that the workers are always safe (they are in the process of finalising their international certification).
 In Africa, labour communities are often subject to malnutrition, so they provide food to ensure all the workers have a nutritious meal daily.